muyangren907/flask_tg/readthedocs/examples/word-of-warning.rst

 compatible between major versions.

-If you need to see real-world examples, please refer to the `wiki page of projects using daxiedewuyu <https://github.com/LonamiWebs/daxiedewuyu/wiki/Projects-using-daxiedewuyu>`__.
+If you need to see real-world examples, please refer to the `wiki page of projects using django <https://github.com/LonamiWebs/django/wiki/Projects-using-django>`__.